vaslabs/pi-web-agent/README.md

 ```

 #### Run tests

 ```
 make test-backend
 ```

+### Dev Environment Wrapper

+Given that you have all dependencies setup on your machine
+rpi in your `/etc/hosts` and `.ssh/config` entry for `pi` user
+called `rpi` you can run `./dev.sh` to spin a reloadable front-end with
+current backend build.

+If you you update backend just `ctrl-c` and run `./dev.sh` again

+The dev app is accessible to your lan via your local ip since dev server
+listens to `0.0.0.0`.
+(and to the public via your public ip if you did any port forwarding
+to your machine)

 ### Front-End development

 Associate pi web agent address with the name `rpi` in `/etc/hosts`

 For example:

 ```
 192.168.0.12 rpi
 ```

 (that name is used to proxy requests to your raspberry pi)

 ```